stephdewit/virt-provisioning/README.md

 Install a new instance of a Debian server.

-`provision-vm -o centos -r 4096 app-002`
+`provision-vm -o rhel -r 4096 app-002`

-Install a new instance of a CentOS server with 4 GiB of memory.
+Install a new instance of an RHEL server with 4 GiB of memory.

 # Dependencies